josefadamcik/josefadamcik.cz/_posts/2019-07-21-squid-badge-my-first-pcb-design.md

 All my projects are on a breadboard and some of them are later transferred to a prototyping board (perfboard).
 Recently I realized I might give them some more interesting and [fancy look in the form of a free-form sculpture or whatever you want to call those][freeform].
 I had no experience with PCBs and I had considered them to be a bit overkill for my projects.

 As I was ordering a fabrication of PCBs for my [Corne Keyboard][crkbd] I realized how cheap manufacturing of a small set of boards is nowadays.
 I was also working on a third prototype for my room-conditions-monitor project (no blog post for this one yet, but there will be one soon) around that time and spent a few hours connecting components on a perfboard.
 I realized it would make much more sense to quickly design a simple PCB and order it from China.
-The shipping time is not that bad - between 2-3 weeks for me.
+The shipping time is not that bad - around 2 weeks for me.
 That might be a a problem for someone but given the low amount of time I can invest into my projects and also the fact that I often order components on Aliexpress and I have to wait for those, the longer shipping times are not so big problem for me.

 So I decided to learn how to make PCBs.
 My experience with KiCad was: open a project made by someone else, play with layer visibility and pretend I am trying to understand what's going on, give up, export Gerber files and order PCBs and hope everything is correct.
 Therefore, I wanted something simple.
 Maybe I could make a simple funny shaped PCB badge with a coin cell and some LEDs.
 Nothing original, but originality is overrated.